wadexu007/learning_by_doing/Istio/README.md

 [Istio](https://istio.io/) extends Kubernetes to establish a programmable, application-aware network using the powerful Envoy service proxy.
 Working with both Kubernetes and traditional workloads, Istio brings standard, universal traffic management, telemetry, and security to complex deployments.

+Istio is an open source service mesh that layers transparently onto existing distributed applications.
+Istio’s powerful features provide a uniform and more efficient way to secure, connect, and monitor services.
+Istio is the path to load balancing, service-to-service authentication, and monitoring – with few or no service code changes.

+Its powerful control plane brings vital features, including: [Refer to Here](https://istio.io/latest/about/service-mesh/#what-is-istio)

 ### Prerequisites
 * kubectl v1.19.0+
 * istio 1.14.3